csim063/NRT_Forest_Model_jl/Lab_book.md

 - Added a weather flag that when switched on draws a value from a normal distribution with a mean of 0 and a standard deviation defined by the user.
 This value is added to baseline mortality, so positive values will result in higher mortality rates and lower values will result in decreased mortaility.
 Currently, seedling and sapling mortality is increased by exactly the same amount as adult mortaility, while it is likely desirable to have the direction and relative intensity of the changes to be correlated it may be that these changes are too small for seedling and saplings and may need some alterations.

+- Added a generic gradient based on values in each cell drawn from a random uniform distribution between 0 and 1.
+This value is used to in association with an exponential distribution to calculate the probability density for that gradient value on that distribution.
+This probability density is scaled between 0 and 1 and then subtracted from 1 to ensure cells with high values (i.e. higher resources) have higher competitive values remembering lower values result in lower growth

 ## Questions

 - How realistic is it to empty the regeneration bank (seedlings and saplings) when a tree grows in a gap?